Jashwanthi928/QuizApplication/README.md

 # QuizApplication
-This is a Quizapp where everyone can take test and review their answers.
+This is a Quizapp where everyone can take test and results will be displayed at last.

 ## Authors:
 Jashwanthi V

 Debarun Mitra

 ## Technology used